 Nicholai Ginovaef is apart of the U.B.C.S. team sent into Raccoon City to save survivors, shortly after the T-Virus was unintentionally leaked by William Birkin.
-Largely characterized as an archetypal evil Russian, Nicholai is cold and calculating, and is an extremely selfish individual, only looking out for himself and his own goals.
-Continuously betraying all whom he comes into contact with, Nicholai throughout his appearances has spurned through his love of the dollar, and often goes to extreme measures, including multiple counts of murder and/or attempted murder, to maximise his profits.
+Largely characterized as an archetypal 'Evil Russian', Nicholai is cold and calculating, and is an extremely selfish individual only looking out for himself and his own goals.
+Continuously betraying all whom he comes into contact with, Nicholai throughout his appearances has spurned on through his love of the dollar, and often goes to extreme measures, including multiple counts of murder and/or attempted murder, to maximise his profits.

 While on the surface Nicholai is ranked as a Sergeant, his is unbeknownst to his team one of the 'Supervisors', who's primary goal is to collect combat data involving the rank-and-file U.B.C.S. soldiers combating the rampant B.O.W.s that plague Raccoon City.
 To increase his 'bonus', Nicholai goes on the hunt killing fellow Supervisors.

 Nicholai is introduced (along with a severely wounded Mikhail Victor) to Jill Valentine by Carlos Oliveira.
 The three U.B.C.S. soldiers are stationed in a broken down tram and plan to try and fix it, ride it to the Clocktower, and then ring the bell for extraction.
 Initially Nicholai disproves of Jill getting involved, but after Carlos' persistence, reluctantly agrees that she may help.